These Women Lived To Tell The Tale Of Argentina's Dirty War

 In 1977, Monica and Claudio were tipped off that the death squads were looking for them.

-They packed a few belongings and fled to neighbouring Uruguay, oblivious to the international reach of Operation Condor.
+They packed a few belongings and fled to neighboring Uruguay, oblivious to the international reach of Operation Condor.

 On May 18, 1978, squad cars surrounded the family of three as they crossed a street in Montevideo, the Uruguayan capital.
 Men beat Monica and Claudio and covered their heads with hoods, stuffing them in cars.